The most one-of-a-kind, custom, and unique engagement rings I’ve ever seen!

 More and more are choosing ethically sourced diamonds from small retailers over big brands who can’t guarantee that their company doesn’t put employees at risk.
 You’ve probably watched Blood Diamond, so you can imagine a bit of what it’s like.
-As an ecologist, BryAnna Wertz cares about these things, and about sustainability in our world.
-So you can imagine that when her fiancé researched all this and ended up designing an ethically-sourced rose gold and teal sapphire ring (BryAnna’s parents have sapphire wedding rings themselves!), she was delighted.
+As an ecologist, BryAnna Wertz cares about these factors, and about sustainability in our world.
+So you can imagine that when her fiancé researched all this and ended up designing a unique engagement ring: this ethically-sourced rose gold and teal sapphire ring (BryAnna’s parents have sapphire wedding rings themselves!), she was delighted.
 Plus, the metal is all recycled too.
 Beautiful job, Brilliant Earth!

 Engagement rings for men

 Creating an engagement ring for a guy is no easy task.
 It’s almost a whole new style since there are no “rules” on what a man’s engagement ring should look like.
 Alex Dunaway just proposed to his boyfriend, and here’s what the ring looked like!
 I wonder what the wedding band will look like (though another style these days is to have just an engagement ring and no wedding band).

 Cerridwyn’s fiancé loves peridot—and it’s also her birthstone.
 Thus, they chose an ethically soured peridot-and-diamond ring for her.
 For Cerridwyn’s ring, she chose a unique rutilated stone.
 “I chose rutilated quartz because I wanted something that would remind me of the imperfections of love and people, and to remember to allow for grace in everything I do.
 It’s something as imperfect as ourselves,” said Cerridwyn.
 And wow…I think I’m in love with rutilated quartz now!